The Basics of Aerial Yoga (Also Known as Anti-Gravity Yoga)

-Combining elements from hatha yoga, Ayurvedic medicine, pilates, holistic heath, anatomy, and physiotherapy, this form of exercise mixes together ancient yoga techniques with modern aerobics in order to create a total body workout that is fun, yet challenging.
-This workout was developed by a former gymnast, Chris Harrison and is rapidly growing in popularity because of its numerous health benefits, which rely on a scientific theory known as the "theory of counter-gravity."
+Combining elements from hatha yoga, Ayurvedic medicine, pilates, holistic health, anatomy, and physiotherapy, this form of exercise mixes together ancient yoga techniques with modern aerobics in order to create a total body workout that is fun, yet challenging.
+This workout was developed by a former gymnast, Chris Harrison, and is rapidly growing in popularity because of its numerous health benefits, which rely on a scientific theory known as the "theory of counter-gravity."
 Unlike traditional yoga, this variation gives practitioners more room to stretch in every direction, which can deepen the practice overall.

 Aerial yoga is technically a yoga-inspired exercise, not a yoga concentration.
 Practitioners engage in poses while utilizing hammocks that allow them to suspend in mid-air.
 The hammock (also known as a yoga swing) suspends from the ceiling using mountain-climbing hooks, allowing the practitioners to perform more complex stretches and increase their flexibility.

 Although this practice is performed in studios due to the complex equipment that is required, yoga hammocks are becoming more and more popular for at-home use as well.

 Based on the theory of counter-gravity, suspending the body via the hammock is extremely beneficial.
 Gravity stresses the body by weighing the body down, causing compression of the spine and increased muscle tension.
 Counter-gravity works to reverse the negative effects of gravity by decompressing the spine, releasing muscle tension, and enhancing blood circulation.
 The hammock is also intended to assist in proper body alignment and deepen awareness.

 Benefits of Aerial Yoga